xiaopenghong/xiaopenghong.github.io/_pages/about.md

 {: .notice--info}
 * I have published over 50 articles in mainstream journals and conferences such as IEEE T-PAMI, IEEE T-IP, IEEE CVPR, IEEE ICCV, AAAI, and ACM UbiComp, and have one issued Chinese Patent, with a total Google Scholar citation over 1800, an H-index =21 and an H10-index = 36.
 Global media have reported my research including MIT Technology Review and Daily Mail.
 {: .notice--info}
-* I have been an area chair of ACM MM20, IEEE IPTA 16, and IEEE PCSPA 11 and (co-)organized one journal special issue and five international workshops, and served as a reviewer for about 30 journals (such as IEEE TPAMI, Springer IJCV, IEEE TIP, TNNLS, T Cybernetics, TCSVT, TAFFC, and TMM) and conferences like CVPR, ICCV, ECCV, and ACM MM, etc. I am a member of IEEE/CAS, AAAI, and CCF.
+* I have been an area chair/senior PC of IJCAI21, AAAI21, ACM MM20, IEEE IPTA 16, and IEEE PCSPA 11 and (co-)organized one journal special issue and five international workshops, and served as a reviewer for about 30 journals (such as IEEE TPAMI, Springer IJCV, IEEE TIP, TNNLS, T Cybernetics, TCSVT, TAFFC, and TMM) and conferences like CVPR, ICCV, ECCV, and ACM MM, etc. I am a member of IEEE/CAS, AAAI, and CCF.
 {: .notice--info}
 * I have been a PI of several projects such as the National Key R&D Program Projects, PRC and Infotech Oulu Postdoctoral funding project, and the project manager of an Academy of Finland ICT 2023 funding project (also the only co-writer of that proposal).
 {: .notice--info}